lamdera/compiler/extra/npm/readme.md

 **Multiple versions** ⚠️

-If you're a tooling author, use Lamdera as a dependency and npm as a distribution method, then you can

 You could also use this package to use different versions of Lamdera in different projects.
 I.e. `npm install lamdera@latest` in each project and use the binary at `./node_modules/.bin/lamdera` for compilation.
 However this is generally not recommended.
 Lamdera users should always use the latest release, as that's what is used when you do a `lamdera deploy`.